astha-agarwal/Python/README.md

 # Python
-This repository contains python codes written by me.
+This repository contains python codes written by Astha Agarwal.